The impacts of COVID-19 in Wild Taiga

 HOW TO GET TO WILD TAIGA

-Finnair is not operating Helsinki-Kajaani flights at this moment, and we unfortunately have no information when the flights are back.
-The closest airports currently open are in Kuopio and Oulu, and Finnair will start operating Helsinki-Kuusamo flights again in September.
+DAT will start operating Helsinki-Kajaani flights in May 2021.
+The closest airports currently open are in Kuusamo, Kuopio and Oulu.
 Please be in touch with your ground handling supplier before booking flights to check which airport is closest for the pick-up.

 You can reach Kajaani (100 km from Kuhmo and Suomussalmi), Paltamo (95 km from Suomussalmi) and Nurmes (80 km from Kuhmo) by train.
 Further information about train connections from VR .